sanket0x/code-translator-poc/README.md

 - Check browser console for errors

 ### API key not working
-- Verify your OpenAI API key is valid
+- Verify your Google Gemini API key is valid
-- Check if you have sufficient API credits
+- Check if you have API quota remaining
 - Look for error messages in the browser console

+### Monaco Editor not loading
+- Ensure you have internet connection (Monaco loads from CDN)
+- Check browser console for CDN loading errors
+- Try hard refresh (Ctrl+Shift+R or Cmd+Shift+R)

 ### Styling looks broken
 - Make sure `styles.css` is in the same directory as `index.html`